blake5634/iscrape/README.md

 2. run the script:
    `> python iscrape.py`

     Delays are inserted to keep server loads down.
 A big search can take on the order of 1hr.

 3. your output will be:
-    * `jobs.csv`  a file that can be opened with Excel or LibreOffice.
+    * `jobs_xxxxxxxxxxx.csv`  a file that can be opened with Excel or LibreOffice, where `xxxxx` will be the time and title of your search.
 The scores in columns E... refer to your categories (in txt file order).
-    * `jobs.html` a web page that can be opened by your browser (`<ctl>O`)
+    * `jobs_xxxxxxxxxxx.html` a web page that can be opened by your browser (`<ctl>O`)

 4. use the testing option for quicker preliminary search results:
     * `> python iscrape.py  TESTING`